 Please note that to qualify as eligible for a vulnerable student payment the young person does not have to live independently of their parents; they can claim ESA or UC in their own right.
 Parents should note that they will not be able to claim Child Benefit for them if the young person’s claim for ESA succeeds.

 Discretionary bursaries (level 2)

 Discretionary bursaries are awards made by institutions to individual students.
 They are targeted to help overcome the individual barriers to participation that a student faces.
-The discretionary bursary is payable to students who are eligible for free school meals up to a maximum of £800 per year.
+The discretionary bursary is payable to students who are eligible for free school meals.

 Students can apply for funds for specific educational purposes or learning resources as well as educational trips, curriculum enrichment and other activities.